YeahNotSewerSide/DuinoCoin_cluster/README.md

-# DuinoCoin miner and cluster optimized for phones under OS android or any piece of junk that can run python
+# DuinoCoin miner and cluster

 To start it you can use any python ide, I suggest pydroid 3 or you can also use termux

 File cluster_server.py - is a server for your cluster, it must have file "Cluster_Config.cfg" next to it to parse info (default port is 9090)